Insolita/composer-recovery/README.md

 .json

 **NOTE**: It is not file-recovery tool, and it can`t recover composer.json data same as it was in original.
-It just extracts package list and concrete version (and also hash for dev-master dependecies) from composer.lock, or, if it absent too, from vendor/composer/installed.json
+It just extracts package list and concrete versions (and also hash for dev-master dependecies) from composer.lock, or, if it absent too, from vendor/composer/installed.json

   If recover maked from installed.json - there are no way to separate default and dev dependencies